Yoctol/bottender/examples/messenger-one-time-notification/README.md

 ```

 You must fill `APP_ID`, `APP_SECRET`, `PAGE_ID`, `ACCESS_TOKEN` and `VERIFY_TOKEN` in your `.env` file.

+> **Note:** Pages interested in using [Messenger One-Time Notification](https://developers.facebook.com/docs/messenger-platform/send-messages/one-time-notification/) API need to apply for the "One-Time Notification" permission within the "Advanced Messaging" section of Page Settings.
+For more info, see [Permissions](https://developers.facebook.com/docs/messenger-platform/send-messages/one-time-notification#permissions).

 If you are not familiar with Messenger Bot, you may refer to Bottender's doc, [Messenger Setup](https://bottender.js.org/docs/channel-messenger-setup), to find detailed instructions.